 - Casual users who just need quick code snippets (ChatGPT suffices)

-Codex App vs Claude Code: How Do They Compare?
+Codex App vs Claude Code: Head-to-Head

 | Feature | OpenAI Codex App | Claude Code |